Exercise Science (ES)

 1.0 hours lecture, 1.0 hours laboratory

-Continuation of ES 155B with emphasis on advanced level individual skill development, team play, defensive/offensive tactics and team strategies.
-Includes the fundamental principles of physical fitness and their impact on lifelong health and wellness.* (CSU, UC credit limit)
+Instruction and practice in advanced basketball skills with emphasis on refining individual technique, executing complex team play, and applying advanced offensive and defensive tactics and strategies.
+Includes the fundamental principles of physical fitness and their impact on lifelong health and wellness.
+(CSU/UC) (AA/AS-7B)

 ES-170A